YosefCh/CarPrice_Assignment/README.md

 ## Project Structure

-The project is structured as a Jupyter notebook, with code cells interspersed with markdown cells explaining the process.
-The notebook begins with data loading and preprocessing, including handling of categorical variables and normalization.
+The project begins with data loading and preprocessing, including handling of categorical variables and normalization.
 It then proceeds to exploratory data analysis, where correlations between features are examined.

 ## Models